richpauloo/aife/jamstack/etc/data.md

 </center>

-In addition to the web tool data viewer, GSA Well Failure data is available for downloaded via static files and can be accessed programmatically via a scripting language. `R` and `Python` examples below are provided below.
+In addition to the web tool data viewer, GSP Well Failure data is available for downloaded via static files and can be accessed programmatically via a scripting language. `R` and `Python` examples below are provided below.

 The well failure model in this study is implemented in `R`, and openly available on <i class="fab fa-github fa-lg" style="color:#be4bdc"></i> <a href = "https://github.com/richpauloo/aife" target = "_blank">Github</a>.